stengaard/issuu-pdf-sync/readme.txt

 3. Go back to your WordPress admin and go to 'Settings > Issuu PDF Sync'
 4. Enter your Issuu API Key and Secret Key
 5. Now, when you will upload a PDF in your library (or directly in your post), it will be sent to Issuu
-6. If you want to add a flipbook into a post, clic on the 'add media' button, select your PDF and clic on the 'Issuu PDF' button.
+6. If you want to add a flipbook into a post, clic on the Issuu button in your tinyMCE editor and select your PDF file.
 7. For more info, go to the bottom of the 'Settings > Issuu PDF Sync' page

 == Frequently Asked Questions ==